benhmoore/Knwl/README.md

 	var results = [
 		{ //result
 			//plugin-specific properties
-			"preview": "This was written on the 2nd of june of 2015.", //the sentence of rough location of the data from the String }
+			"preview": "This was written on the 2nd of June of 2015.", //the sentence of rough location of the data from the String "found": integer //the position (in words) of the result in the String }
 	]
 	```